diasjorge/driver/README.markdown

 ## Install

+First off you're going to need to install the `sinatra` and `ghost` gems: `sudo gem install sinatra ghost` will do that for you.

-Run `sudo rake install` then go to `http://driver.local` in your browser.
+Next, run `sudo rake install` then go to `http://driver.local` in your browser.

 ## Why is it broken?